Most people never ask the question, “Can dogs eat peanut butter?” If you know the answer, you know more than most pet owners …

 Like really bad.

 Yet pet store shelves are stacked with peanut butter flavored products.
-Peanut butter cookies, peanut butter stuffing … and even those of us who choose to bypass commercial foods, have been fooled into thinking that the occasional Kong stuffed with organic, sugar-free peanut butter is an awesome treat for dogs.
+And if you think that the occasional Kong stuffed with organic, sugar-free peanut butter is safer …

 1. Most Peanut Butter Contains Aflatoxins (Which Cause Cancer)

 Don’t know what aflatoxins are?
 These are naturally-occurring mycotoxins that are produced by a fungus called Aspergillus.

 And peanuts have them in spades.

 Mycotoxins are one of the most carcinogenic (cancer-causing) substances on the planet … and they’ve also been shown to be toxic to the liver.